james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 and makes it easier for users to install your library.
 However, it requires some additional work to publish, and is most appropriate if your library is intended for public use.

-You may find it useful to begin by distributing your package via a git url during development and team internal use.
+During development and team internal use, you may find it useful to begin by distributing your package by sharing a git URL.
-Using a git dependency
-or skipping distribution in favour of packing the local files with your charm may be appropriate if your library is purely for your own charms, and is not intended for external users.
+If your library is purely for your own charms and not intended for external users, it may be appropriate to use a git dependency or pack the local files with your charm.

 (python-package-distribution-pypi)=